Salesforce Interview Questions and Answers | Free PDF Download

 Answer: Public Cloud – In simple terms, it’s a hosting solution where your data is stored in the provider’s data center.
 He is accountable for maintaining and manage the data center and is being shared with other organizations.
 Salesforce is a public cloud.

-Download Salesforce interview Questions and Answers PDF
+Salesforce interview questions and answers PDF free download

 - What is a private cloud?
+[Visit this page regularly for latest Admin, Developer and LWC interview questions]

 Answer: These reside on a company infrastructure only; the company is responsible for maintaining and upgrading it over time and is not shared between any other organization.